jonathankerth/resume-template/README.md

 ## Contact Me

-You can contact me through:
+You can reach me through:

 [LinkedIn](https://www.linkedin.com/in/jonathankerth/) or [Email](mailto:jonathanpkerth@gmail.com)

 ## Contributing

 We welcome contributions from the community.
 If you have ideas to enhance this template or want to fix issues, please submit a pull request.

-## Contact

-If you have any questions or need assistance, you can reach out to Jonathan Gallardo-Kerth at Jonathanpkerth@gmail.com .

 Happy coding and resume building!